bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 1. Relevant Risks and Action items from PI planning
 1. Design walkthrough for PAD Reciepts - Melissa to walk through
 1. Planning Open Shift platform operation in the sprint
+1. Staff calendar of events, for all projects
 ----
 Feb 05, 2021
 ----